gcastill0/nodejs_app/README.md

         }
     }

-Given the client_token in the operation, the application is now able to request the secret located in the vault.
+Given the `client_token` in the operation, the application is now able to request the secret located in the vault.
 The endpoint for that secret is different than above.
-The following is a sample curlcommand to retrieve the secret:
+The following is a sample `curl` command to retrieve the secret:

     curl \
     --header "X-Vault-Token: s.j21DuIQZGnCWTbXwu2uD2kGq" \